YaoSheng-Yu/Rat-calls-audio-preprocessing-and-identification/README.md

 ### 3.1 Locating the noise range

-Calculated the median and IQR of the noise frequency data and then defined a range for different values of k:
+Calculated the median and IQR of the noise frequency data.

-For k=1, the range is from 32.737 to 33.006 kHz, which includes 82.93% of the data points.
-For k=2, the range is from 32.603 to 33.140 kHz, which includes 95.72% of the data points.
-For k=3, the range is from 32.468 to 33.274 kHz, which includes 96.37% of the data points.

 ![Initial Spectrogram with Noise](plots/Noise_dist.png)

+*Figure: The distribution of noise.*

+###32.468 to 33.274 kHz includes 96.37% of the points.

 ### 3.2 Bandstop Filter